-- 1. For feedback on your overall academic performance in a unit, you should contact your AIEN lecturer. - 2.
-You can request to meet with your lecturer or another academic and get feedback as youl ook at your examination paper and your answers.
+- For feedback on your overall academic performance in a unit, you should contact your AIEN lecturer. - You can request to meet with your lecturer or another academic and get feedback as you look at your final test or take home examination paper and your answers.